chen42/slides/ibangs2024.md

 <li > This model incorporates the aversive and reinforcing properties of nicotine </li>
 <li > Flavor cues are associated with the aversive property of nicotine </li>
 <li > Operant responding is driven by the reinforcing property of nicotine </li>
-<li > Social environment determines the subjective value of nicotine</li>
+<li > The subjective value of nicotine is determined by the social environment</li>
 <li > Social learning facilitates nicotine intake by enhancing the extinction of conditioned aversion</li>
 <li > Nicotine IVSA is heritable in this model.</li>